shehzadashiq/genai-bootcamp-2025/lang_portal/backend_python/docs/testing_guide.md

 ## Rate Limiting

-The API includes rate limiting:
+The API includes rate limiting

 - Anonymous users: 100 requests per minute
 - Study sessions: 30 requests per minute
 - Word reviews: 60 requests per minute

-To test rate limiting:
+To test rate limiting

 ```bash
 # Run this in a loop to trigger rate limiting
 for i in {1..40}; do